ravindilk/ravindilk/README.md

 # 👋 Hi, I'm Ravindi Kariyawasam

-🎓 I'm a BSc graduate at USJ and currently in the final year of my BIT degree at UCSC.
+🎓 I'm a BSc graduate in Mathematics, Physics, and Statistics from USJ and a final-year BIT student at UCSC.
 🌱 Currently learning: Web development, Python, databases, and software fundamentals.
 💡 Committed to expanding knowledge, mentoring others, and building sustainable wealth through professional excellence.
 🎯 Goal: To build a successful career in the education sector by developing advanced teaching skills and expertise in technology subjects.